jxtin/OOP_MiniProj/README.md

 ### To compile the following code:

-No-Color (Runs on both windows and linux, but no color)
+No-Color (Runs for both windows and linux, but no color)
 ```
 g++ code.cpp
 ./a.out  (or a.exe)
 ```
-With-Color (Runs on both windows only)
+With-Color (Runs for windows only)

 ```
 g++ code.cpp